 If Smoking Makes Me High Risk for Lung Cancer, Will You Help Me Stop Smoking?

 All individuals seeking lung screening should discuss smoking cessation with your physician.
 You will also receive smoking cessation education, support, and resources from our Redmond Nurse Practitioner Lung Navigator.
 Redmond, in partnership with the Northwest Georgia Cancer Coalition, now offers regular smoking cessation classes at no charge, using the America Cancer Society Freshstart® Program.
-Please call (706) 368-8480 to register for this FREE program.

 Can I Receive a Lung Screen if I’m Not a Smoker?